rachelesmee/website/foss4gukonline2020/sessions.md

 # Managing Open Data with an Open Architecture (demo)

-Pascal Coulon, CGI, Tom Colley, Welsh Government
+Pascal Coulon, CGI, Tom Colley, Welsh Government: ⛵ 09:30

 _Delivering Open Data in Wales with the help of Open Source Geo._